 Visualization Source: ChartExpo

-Data visualization possibilities are endless, with many chart options.
-We have identified a line chart as the best chart to show trends over time from our discussion.
-Nonetheless, you must narrow down on a specific one since there are numerous options at your disposal.
+Data visualization possibilities are endless, with many kinds of charts and graphs to choose from.
+For example, we identified a line chart as the best option to show trends over time during our discussion.
+Nonetheless, it’s important to narrow down your choice to a specific type, as there are numerous options at your disposal.

 Likewise, dozens of tools exist to assist with deriving line graphs from data sets.
 Presenting change over time in a visual format can, at times, be a challenging task.
 Rather than seeking different connectors to pull data sets, you can rely on one add-on.